-(1) Includes options to acquire shares of common stock that are presently exercisable or become exercisable within 60 days of August 10, 2011.
-Information regarding shares owned by each director or named executive officer in the 401(k) Plan, Directors' Plan, Supplemental Plan and Southern Union Company Direct Stock Purchase Plan is as of December 31, 2010 (unless otherwise noted).
-Not included in the chart above are SARs that do not vest within 60 days of August 10, 2011.

-Includes 4,252,848 shares owned directly; 3,289,220 shares owned by Mr. Lindemann; swife, Dr. F. B. Lindemann; 145,404 shares held through the Southern Union Supplemental Plan for Mr. Lindemann; 29,870 shares held by the 401(k) Plan for Mr. Lindemann; and 488,058 shares Mr. Lindemann is entitled to purchase upon the exercise of stock options exercisable pursuant to the 1992 Plan.
+- Less than 1% - Includes options to acquire shares of common stock that are presently exercisable or become exercisable within 60 days of October 21, 2011.
+Information regarding shares owned by each director or named (1)executive officer in the 401(k) Plan, Directors' Plan and Southern Union Company Direct Stock Purchase Plan is as of December 31, 2010 (unless otherwise noted).
+Not included in the chart above are SARs that do not vest within 60 days of October 21, 2011. - Includes 4,310,870 shares owned directly; 3,289,220 shares owned by Mr. Lindemann's wife, Dr. F. B. Lindemann; 145,940 shares held through the Southern Union Supplemental Plan for Mr. Lindemann; (2)29,870 shares held by the 401(k) Plan for Mr. Lindemann; and 970,089 shares Mr. Lindemann is entitled to purchase upon the exercise of stock options exercisable pursuant to the 1992 Plan.
 Mr. Lindemann is party to a Loan Agreement with Credit Suisse pursuant to which his directly held shares are pledged as collateral.
 Under the terms of the Loan Agreement, the shares are held in a segregated account and, absent an event of default thereunder, the shares may not be pledged, re-pledged, hypothecated, re-hypothecated, sold, lent, or otherwise transferred or used by Credit Suisse.
 The shares held by Dr. F. B. Lindemann are pledged as collateral in certificated form pursuant to a margin account agreement with Deutsche Bank.
 Mr. Lindemann disclaims beneficial ownership of any shares owned by any other member of his family, including shares beneficially held by Mr. Lindemann's wife, Dr. F. B. Lindemann, or his adult children.